From April 2023 to November 2024 one or two weekend a month

 How to manage centric occlusion in practice

-Maintenance of centric occlusion in follow-up, and the procedures of occlusal adjustments
+Maintenance of centric occlusion in follow-up, and the procedures of occlusal

 ・Consideration of occlusal contact pattern in lateral movement